tdwg/bdq/tg2/_review/docs/supplement/index.md

 #### 3.9.2 Georeferencing

 Some BDQ Tests are aspirational, promoting community best practices for expressing data in ways that support high quality.
 For example, several Tests reflect guidance from Georeferencing Best Practices (Chapman & Wieczorek 2020), emphasizing the importance of populating specific metadata elements required for high-quality georeferences (e.g., [VALIDATION_GEODETICDATUM_NOTEMPTY](../terms/bdqtest/index.md#VALIDATION_GEODETICDATUM_NOTEMPTY)).
-Similarly, the framework encourages the use of controlled vocabularies that the community is encouraged to adopt, such as EPSG codes for geodetic datums (https://epsg.org).
+Similarly, the Fitness For Use Framework encourages the use of controlled vocabularies that the community is encouraged to adopt, such as EPSG codes for geodetic datums (https://epsg.org).

 #### 3.9.3 Annotations